preciousratlhagane/south-african-property-market-analysis/README.md

 ```
 ├── LICENSE            <- Open-source license if one is chosen
 ├── README.md          <- The top-level README for developers using this project
-├── dashboard
-│   ├── propertydashboard.pbix   <- PowerBI dashboard file
 ├── data
 │   ├── interim        <- Intermediate data that has been transformed
 │   ├── processed      <- The final, canonical data sets for modeling
 │   └── raw            <- The original, immutable data dump
 │
 │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
+├── notebooks          <- Jupyter notebooks for data cleaning and exploration
-│                         the creator's initials, and a short `-` delimited description, e.g.
+│
-│                         `1.0-jqp-initial-data-exploration`
+│
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials
 │